Prag8855/aab/content/guides/blue-card.md

 ### Self-employment with a Blue Card

-If you have [this line](/images/aufenthaltstitel.jpg) on your Blue Card, you can freelance or [start a business](/guides/start-a-business-in-germany).
-You must keep your main job, but you can freelance part-time.
-To become a full-time freelancer, [apply for a freelance visa](/guides/freelance-visa#who-needs-a-freelance-visa).
+Your Blue Card might allow self-employment.
+Look on your [residence permit](/glossary/Aufenthaltstitel), and on the *[Zusatzblatt](/glossary/Zusatzblatt%20%28residence%20permit%29)*.
+If it says [*Selbständige Tätigkeit gestattet*](/images/aufenthaltstitel.jpg) or [*Erwerbstätigkeit erlaubt*](/images/aufenthaltstitel-zusatzblat-back-web.png), you can be self-employed *in addition* to your job.
+You must keep your job, and it must be your main source of income.[^45]

+To become self-employed full-time, you must [apply for a freelance visa](/guides/freelance-visa#who-needs-a-freelance-visa).

 ### Make a tax declaration